 We recommend: WD 1TB Black My Passport Portable External Hard Drive

 Camera accessories won’t make you a better photographer, but the right tools mixed with the right know-how and a bit of inspiration can improve your images.
-And you don’t have to spend hundreds on camera accessories.
-While options like prime lenses are a bit more, filters, reflectors and softboxes are affordable ways to expand your gear while giving you valuable versatility in your image making.
+And you don’t have to spend hundreds on your essential camera accessories.
+While options like prime lenses will cost a little bit more, filters, reflectors and softboxes are affordable ways to expand your gear while giving you valuable versatility in your image making.